kimyosub1015/smart/README.md

-This is a Forked Project from smart-mirror
+This is a Forked Project from smart-mirror!